Why Ghana's Clam Farmers Are Digging GPS

 Development experts say land rights are a critical but often neglected prerequisite for addressing economic development, climate change, food security and gender equity.
 Without a title, it's hard to get a bank loan.
 Farmers lack incentive to invest in climate-smart practices if they risk losing the farm at any time.
 Returning refugees can find their former homes razed.
 And women can easily lose claim to their land if they divorce or their husband dies.

-Many indigenous land rights lack protection because they lack of data, says Mike Graglia, director of New America's Future of Property Rights initiative.
+Many indigenous land rights lack protection because of a scarcity of data, says Mike Graglia, director of New America's Future of Property Rights initiative.
 In most cases, maps are nonexistent: According to the Cadasta Foundation, a property-rights group, property boundaries on 70 percent of land in developing countries are undocumented.

 And experts are in short supply: Ghana has one-fifth the number of professional surveyors per square kilometer as the U.S. "Even if all the surveyors in Africa worked day and night," says Graglia, "you wouldn't be able to map all the informal land in Africa within this millennium."